 FRRB:7000 Redox Biology and Medicine4 s.h.

 Chemistry of free radicals, related oxidants, and antioxidants; antioxidant (redox) enzymes—their structure, biochemical function, regulation, and function in redox biology; targets of oxidants—lipids, proteins, DNA; redox biology of health (infants to healthy aging) and disease (cancer, cardiovascular disease, diabetes, neurodegenerative diseases).
-Offered fall semesters of even years.
+Offered spring semesters of even years.
 Prerequisites: BIOC:3120 or CHEM:2210.

 FRRB:7001 Molecular and Cellular Biology of Cancer3 s.h.

 Fundamental aspects of oncology at the cellular and molecular levels; mechanisms of cancer initiation and progression, oncogene action, DNA damage and repair, carcinogenesis by radiation, chemicals, viruses; tumor immunology, anticancer therapies.
 Offered fall semesters.
 Requirements: strong basic science background.
 Same as PATH:7001.